csci338/fall2023/pages/_resources/command_line.md

 ---

 ## Why is important to know how to the command line?
-As you progress in your computer science journey, learning about the command line becomes more and more useful and important.
-Here is list of reasons for learning it (not exhaustive):
-* You can SSH (Secure Shell) into any server in the world and run any command you want (provided you have the permissions to do so).
+* You can SSH (Secure Shell) into any server in the world (without installing special software / clients).
 * It allows you greater control over your system's functions (creating files and folders, changing permissions, running executables, creating shortcuts / symlinks).
 * Many advanced system functions don't have a GUI interface (or the GUI isn't any easier to use!).
 * It's faster (once you get the hang of it).